snaveenkpndevops/Python_Learning/Constructor_and_selfkeyword/Readme.md

 ### Purpose:

 1. The main purpose of a constructor is to initialize or assign values to the data members of that class.
+2. It sets up the initial state of the object.

 ### Constructor Definition: